 Alyssa Desutelle (Francis Seacoal) is a sophomore Theatre Arts major with an option in Dramatic Writing.
 She is excited to be in her first production at Plymouth State.
 She would like to thank her family and friends for their support.

-Jeanmarie LaPointe (Hope Oatcake) is thrilled to be taking the stage for her first production at Plymouth State.
+Jeanmarie LaPointe (Suzanne) is thrilled to be taking the stage for her third production at Plymouth State.
 She is a sophomore Theatre Arts major with options in Music Theatre Performance and Tech/Design with a focus in Costume Design.
-Past Credits: History Alive!’s Cry Innocent (Bridget Bishop/All Women) Educational Theatre Collaborative’s Fiddler on the Roof (Featured Soloist) Marblehead Little Theatre’s Billy Elliot (Clipboard Woman/Ensemble), and Into the Woods (The Witch).
+Past Credits: Hairspray (Brenda), Much Ado About Nothing (Watchman #2), Ragtime (Sob Sister), Cry Innocent (Bridget Bishop/All Women), Pippin (Catherine), Billy Elliot (Clipboard Woman), and Into the Woods (The Witch).
 Jeanmarie is also a proud member of Plymouth State’s only improv troupe, Plymprov!
-She sends her love to her parents, friends, and boyfriend for their constant love and support.
+She sends all her love to her friends and family!

 Alicia Edgar is a sophomore Performing Arts Administration major at Plymouth State University.
 She is very excited to be part of her first mainstage production at Plymouth.
 Past credits include CATS (Cassandra) at Interlakes Summer Theatre, You’re a Good Man, Charlie Brown (Snoopy), Gypsy, Addams Family, Spamalot, and Disney’s The Little Mermaid.
 She has also had many years of dance experience and is an active part of the dance department at Plymouth State